What is GEMSAS?

 Deakin University values a diverse range of experiences and backgrounds, offering bonuses for:

-- Healthcare Background: A bonus of 4%, with an additional 2% for applicants who have practiced for a year.
+- Healthcare Background (Must be APHRA Professional): A bonus of 4%, with an additional 2% for applicants who have practised for a year.

 - Financial Disadvantage: An additional 2% in their application.